Taylan May: 2024

 On 24 February, May played in Penrith's 2024 World Club Challenge final loss against Wigan.
 On 11 June, May was issued a show cause notice to attend the clubs board to plead his case.
 On 5 July, May was released from his playing contract with Penrith and would seek opportunities elsewhere.

 2025

 On 10 June. the Wests Tigers announced that they had signed May on a train and trial deal for the rest of the season.
-In round 20 of the 2025 NRL season, May made his club debut for the Wests Tigers in their 21-20 victory over the Gold Coast where he scored a try.
-On 9 September, May had at first rejected an initial three year deal with the Wests Tigers.
-Hours later, the Wests Tigers announced that May had re-signed with the club on a two year deal.
+In round 20 of the 2025 NRL season, May made his club debut for the Wests Tigers in their 21–20 victory over the Gold Coast where he scored a try.
+On 9 September, May had at first rejected an initial three-year deal with the Wests Tigers.
+Hours later, the Wests Tigers announced that May had re-signed with the club on a two-year deal.

 May played seven matches for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+On 1 May, the Wests Tigers announced that May had re-signed with the club until the end of 2030.

+May was limited to just nine games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.